Mary Winkler: Trial

 On April 18, 2007, Mary Winkler took the stand in her own defense.
 She told a jury of ten women and two men that her husband often "berated" her and forced her to wear "slutty" costumes for sex.
 As proof she displayed a pair of high-heeled shoes and a wig at which those in attendance gasped.
 Winkler claimed that she only shot her husband accidentally.
 She said that she went to the bedroom closet and retrieved a shotgun because she wanted to force him to work through their problems.
 "I just wanted him to stop being so mean," she said through tears.
 Winkler denied she ever actually pulled the trigger, but told the jury "something went off".
 She heard a boom, then ran from the house because she thought he would be mad at her.

 Verdict

 On April 19, 2007, the jury came back with the verdict: guilty of voluntary manslaughter.
 Prosecutors had asked that Winkler be convicted of first-degree murder, but the jury settled on the lesser charge after deliberating for eight hours.

 Sentencing

 The sentencing phase was set to begin on May 18, 2007, but was delayed due to a scheduling conflict by one of the attorneys.
 On June 8, 2007, a Tennessee judge sentenced Mary Winkler to 210 days in prison for the conviction of voluntary manslaughter.
 She had credit for already serving five months and the judge permitted her to spend up to 60 days in an undisclosed mental health facility in Tennessee.
 She was to be put on probation for the rest of her sentence.

-Reaction

-Some men's rights activists argue the sentence did not constitute justice for the killing of Matthew Winkler.
-They argued that society sees males only as victimizers and say that the definition of emotional abuse has been expanded to include mere criticism, thereby giving anyone who does not like being criticized justification to commit murder in order to end the criticism.
-Mary Winkler's family alleges that she was reacting to a combination of emotional, sexual, and physical spousal abuse.

-In a 2007 interview with Oprah Winfrey, Winkler stated that her jail time was too short.
-"There's no amount of time I think you can put on something like this.
-I was just ready for them to lock the door and throw away the key", she told Winfrey.